Ave-Wat/Wikipaths/README.md

 Run the PathFinder file.
 First compile: javac PathFinder.java.
 Then, there are two ways to run the program.
 The first is: java PathFinder articles.tsv links.tsv startVertex endVertex.
 The second is: java PathFinder articles.tsv links.tsv startVertex intermediateVertex endVertex.
 When entering articles (vertices) of more than one word, surround the word with quotations.

+Note: if running on repl.it, the Run button is configured not to work, must enter the commands manually.

 [![Run on Repl.it](https://repl.it/badge/github/Ave-Wat/Wikipaths)](https://repl.it/github/Ave-Wat/Wikipaths)